gopi487krishna/proposal-gsoc-2020/README.md

  **Parsing values when they are read and then stored instead of storing 80 bytes chunks as cards**

  Currently the fits module stores its cards as a string of 80 bytes in a vector ( without any checks ).
 There are some problems associated with it in terms of bug, time and space required ).
  **Bug** Everytime 80 bytes are read and pushed into the vector without any checking.
 This introduces a bug i.e if the card is blank i.e It just contains comment and or nothing else, that 80 bytes is also pushed into the vector.
 Calling **key()** function would just return **8** blanks .
-In  in worst case **key()** can also return some of the comment part if comment starts before 8th position which can
+In  in worst case **key()** can also return some of the comment part if comment starts before 8th position which can be *misinterpreted* as keyword ( Due to lack of checks) and in turn provide false info.
+Also it wastes additional 80 bytes for no reason.
+Blanks must be handled sepera